Machine learning: Training models

-Typically, machine learning models require a high quantity of reliable data in order for the models to perform accurate predictions.
+Typically, machine learning models require a high quantity of reliable data to perform accurate predictions.
 When training a machine learning model, machine learning engineers need to target and collect a large and representative sample of data.
 Data from the training set can be as varied as a corpus of text, a collection of images, sensor data, and data collected from individual users of a service.
 Overfitting is something to watch out for when training a machine learning model.
 Trained models derived from biased or non-evaluated data can result in skewed or undesired predictions.
-Bias models may result in detrimental outcomes thereby furthering the negative impacts on society or objectives.
+Biased models may result in detrimental outcomes, thereby furthering the negative impacts on society or objectives.
 Algorithmic bias is a potential result of data not being fully prepared for training.
-Machine learning ethics is becoming a field of study and notably be integrated within machine learning engineering teams.
+Machine learning ethics is becoming a field of study and, notably, becoming integrated within machine learning engineering teams.